-Open University credit is residence credit with limitations (refer to Regional and Continuing Programs).
-The maximum amount of extension credit which may be applied towards the bachelor's degree is 24 semester units.
-If you are a graduate pursuing a master's degree, refer to the Graduate Education section for specific limitations on the use of extension course credit.
-Extension credit may not be used to satisfy the residence requirement.
+Special session credit earned by enrollment through Open University is residence credit with limitations (refer to Regional and Continuing Education).
+The maximum amount of credit earned by enrollment through Open University which may be applied towards the bachelor's degree is 24 semester units.
+If you are a graduate pursuing a master's degree, refer to the Office of Graduate Education Policies section for specific limitations on the use of course credit earned by enrollment through Open University.

 The California State University does not offer correspondence courses but will accept as non-resident credit baccalaureate-level correspondence courses from other regionally accredited institutions.

 To obtain transfer credit for courses completed elsewhere, be sure to send final official transcripts from all schools you have previously attended to the Office of Admissions.
 If you attend summer school away from CSU, Chico, be sure to also send that transcript to the Office of Admissions.
 The transfer credit will then appear on your Degree Progress Report, which you can access through your Student Center account.
 Please see the "Evaluation" section in Academic Advising in this catalog for additional information.